When I load the website in Visual Editor, it either loads with broken content or VWO Editor throws the following error:

 Verify VWO Code Installation

-Sometimes, the changes you made in the website fail to load because the VWO code is installed incorrectly.
+Sometimes, the changes you made on the website fail to load because the VWO code is installed incorrectly.
 Please check for these issues to verify code installation:

-- Verify if the code is installed correctly: In the developers tools of your browser, under Network, look up for j.php (for asynchronous code) or js_visitor_settings.php (for synchronous code).
-If the code is installed correctly, you will find the networks calls.
-Make sure to add the VWO code in the same format as provided in VWO app.
+- Verify if the code is installed correctly: In the developer's tools of your browser, under Network, look up for j.php (for asynchronous code) or js_visitor_settings.php (for synchronous code).
+If the code is installed correctly, you will find the network calls.
+Make sure to add the VWO code in the same format as provided in the VWO app.

 - If you see the j.php/js_visitor_settings.php call more than once, it means that the code is added more than once on the page.
-Adding the code more than one in the same page will cause the page to flicker or go blank.
+Adding the code more than once on the same page will cause the page to flicker or go blank.

 - If you are unable to see j.php/js_visitor_settings.php network calls despite adding the code to the website, verify the syntax and code format.
 Look for the errors in the console of the browser.
 For example, some editors tend to remove the asterisk present following the line /* DO NOT EDIT BELOW THIS LINE */